 Item Uncertainties Effect if actual results differ from assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
 For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £58.3m; however, the assumptions interact in complex ways.
 Fair Value Measurement When the fair value of financial assets and liabilities cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using valuation techniques.
 Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk.
 The Council holds Available-for-Sale financial assets (investments) and Financial Guarantees at fair value.
 This will be different in each case, but changes in any assumptions used in all asset valuation could affect the values disclosed in the accounts.
-Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 Any reduction in anticipated spending on repairs and maintenance may reduce the useful lives assigned to assets.
 If the useful life of an asset is reduced, depreciation accelerates and the carrying value of the asset falls.
 It is estimated that the annual depreciation charge for buildings would increase by £1.0m for every year that useful lives were reduced.
 Arrears At 31 March 2018, the Council had a balance on short-term sundry debtors of £5.8m.
 A review of significant balances suggested that an allowance for impairment of doubtful debts of £0.2m is appropriate in the current economic climate.
-Council Tax collection does not impose a significant impairment risk as historically, less than 0.5% of charges levied are ever written off. to deteriorate, for example if the amount of doubtful debts doubled, an Fishing Quota Fishing quota held by the Council were valued at £26.3m by an independent broker at 31 March 2018.
+Council Tax collection does not impose a significant impairment risk as historically, less than 0.5% of charges levied are ever written off.
+If sundry debtor collection rates were to deteriorate, for example if the amount of doubtful debts doubled, an additional £0.2m would require to be set aside as an allowance.
+It is estimated that no more than £0.1m will eventually be written off from Council Tax charges of £9.0m levied during 2017/18.
+Fishing Quota Fishing quota held by the Council were valued at £26.3m by an independent broker at 31 March 2018.
 The price that quota attract is affected by the quantity of Fixed Quota Allocation Units (FQAs) in the market.
-It is highly probable that Brexit will have a long-term impact on the quantity of FQAs in the market, however the transitional period to 31 December 2020 provides some short-term assurance.
+It is highly probable that Brexit will have a long-term impact on the quantity of FQAs in the market, however the transitional period to 31 December 2020 provides some shorterm assurance.
 The effect will vary depending on market conditions at the time of valuation; it is not quantifiable at this time.